Table of Contents

 Final Thought

-So next time you hold a walkie-talkie, remember it’s more than just a gadget.
+Next time you get a handheld radio, do not forget it’s more than just a electronic gadget.
 You’re holding a lifeline of communication.
 When it comes to ham radio or the need for a reliable backup, a walkie-talkie offers instant communication that could make all the difference in a critical moment.